Renaming Black Boy Lane

 Will the council reimburse me for the cost of updating my information with organisations?

-We are considering offering a 'voluntary payment' of approximately £300 per household/organisation for any inconvenience the name changing may cause.
+We are offering a 'voluntary payment' of approximately £300 per household/organisation for any inconvenience the name changing may cause.
 We expect that the equivalent time and cost contribution for the vast majority of, if not all, households/organisations will be significantly less than this.

-Will there be new street name plates?
+Are there new street name plates?

-Will this affect my residency, immigration status or UK Visa?
+Will this affect my residency, immigration status or UK visa?

 While we appreciate this is a difficult time for everyone, and responding to consultations such as this may be more challenging, we believe that now, more than ever, we should seek to send out a clear message in support of the diversity of our borough.